Changissnz/a_little_bit_on_the_cultural_self_and_association/README.md

 Muslim-dominated  Middle East, the democratic kingdoms of the Jewish people, gypsies and other companies (mainly indigenous) to be able to be on par with the predominant Anglo-Germanic American establishment.
-This should not be interpreted as a geography problem: there is the alternative of crossing the Pacific Ocean, where evidence of effects is of
-much more commercial than anything else.
+This should not be interpreted as a geography problem: there is the alternative of crossing the Pacific Ocean, where evidence of effects is of much more commerce than anything else.
 Cultural stubbornness is only part of the problem: never mind the democratic synthesizers that spill ruins of duplicity as contagiously as statist policy allows them.
 This description I have just given is an Americentric problem.
 Note how I used the "American" term as base instead of USA.
 America has a Columbian connotation